 Part of the wider network of Community RePaint initiatives across the UK, Forest Recycling Project redistributed over 36,000 litres of affordable reuse paint last year.
 The project prevented 73 tonnes of potentially reusable paint from being thrown away.

 General Manager Nicole Muris welcomed the award: “This award offers a great boost to our efforts to prevent reusable paint from going to landfill and instead distribute it to people and communities in need.
 We are delighted to have won.”

 Partnerships & Project Development Manager Brian Kelly added: “This is great news.
-The money will actually unlock a further £75,000 of investment from London Reuse Ltd and the London Waste and Recycling Board to help us double the number of sites where people can take their paint for recycling and triple the number of people and groups benefiting from free or low cost reusable paint.”
+The money will actually unlock a further £75,000 of investment from London Reuse Ltd and the London Waste and Recycling Board to help us double the number of sites where people can take their paint for recycling and triple the number of people and groups benefiting from free or low cost, cheap and reusable paint.”